binxio/cfn-ses-provider/README.md

 # cfn-ses-provider
-A  CloudFormation custom provider for managing SES Domain Identities and DKIM tokens.
+A  CloudFormation custom provider for managing SES Domain Identities, Identity Notifications, DKIM tokens and the active receipt rule set.

 ## How do I add SES Domain Identity in CloudFormation?
 It is quite easy: you specify a CloudFormation resource of type [Custom::DomainIdentity](docs/DomainIdentity.md):